AudioSceneDescriptionFormat/asdf/doc/splines.rst

-When a scene author provides a sequence of orientations for sound sources or groups of sound sources, the values between the given orientations will also be smoothly interpolated.
+When a scene author provides a sequence of orientations for sound sources or groups of sound sources, the values between the given orientations will be smoothly interpolated.

 The same kind of splines are used as for positions, just modified to work with rotations.
 Centripetal :doc:`splines:rotation/kochanek-bartels` are used, which are a superset of :doc:`Catmull--Rom-Like Rotation Splines <splines:rotation/catmull-rom-non-uniform>`.
 If specified, the same TCB values apply to both position and rotation splines.
 The rotation splines are arc-length parameterized by default, which means that they have a constant angular speed.
-Time instances can be specified together with rotations, which in turn control the changing angular speeds along the spline.
+Time instances can be specified for any of the given rotations, which in turn control the changing angular speeds along the spline.
 The angular speed cannot be specified explicitly, though.
 This would be technically possible,